PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 It's a custom identity server using [OpenIddict-core](https://github.com/openiddict/openiddict-core) and the [Velusia sample](https://github.com/openiddict/openiddict-samples/tree/dev/samples/Velusia)

-It uses the .NET self-contained UI for Identity, with automatically generated views. _login_ and _registry_ are customized using generated views in _Areas_ folder.
+It uses the .NET self-contained UI for Identity with automatically generated views. _login_ and _registry_ are customized using generated views in the _Areas_ folder.

 ### AngularOpenId